jjaranda13/8BP/README.md

 	- "Frogger Eterno": a version of the classic "Frogger"
 	- "Eridu: the space port": a game inspired in the classic "scramble"
 	- "Happy Monty": the second part of the classic game "mutant monty", with new 25 levels
+	- "Blaster Pilot": a spaceship arcade with multidirectional scroll style "time pilot" or "asteroids"

 - Demos: Here i will upload small demos with didactic examples made 8BP